xuanwang91/xuanwang91.github.io/_teaching/2020-spring-DSC190-DM.md

 Homework (24%)
 ======

 Your lowest (of four) homework grades is dropped (or one homework can be skipped).
+Gradescope code: `M665VN`.

-### HW1: Concepts and Evaluations (8%)

-This homework mainly focuses on the data mining concepts and how to evaluate different tasks.
+- **[HW1: Concepts and Evaluations (8%)](https://www.dropbox.com/s/mh82m8j5kig46sk/DSC190-Spring20-HW1.pdf?dl=1).** This homework mainly focuses on the data mining concepts and how to evaluate different tasks.

-### HW2: Regression and Classification (8%)

-This homework mainly focuses on regression and classification tasks.
+- **HW2: Regression and Classification (8%).** This homework mainly focuses on regression and classification tasks.

-### HW3: Cluster and Pattern Analysis (8%)

-This homework mainly focuses on clustering methods and frequent pattern mining methods.
+- **HW3: Cluster and Pattern Analysis (8%).** This homework mainly focuses on clustering methods and frequent pattern mining methods.

-### HW4: Applications (8%)

-This homework mainly focuses on recommender system, text mining, and network mining.
+- **HW4: Applications (8%).** This homework mainly focuses on recommender system, text mining, and network mining.

 Midterm (26%)
 ======